bloomberg/chromium.bb/docs/gpu/gpu_testing_bot_details.md

 trybot for the Win7 NVIDIA GPUs in Release mode.
 We will call the new bot `gpu_manual_try_win7_nvidia_rel`.

-1. Allocate new virtual machines for the bots as described in [How to set up new virtual machine instances].
-The "dimensions" tag in the new bot_group block contains the name of the trybot, e.g.:
+1. Allocate new virtual machines for the bots as described in [How to set up new virtual machine instances](#How-to-set-up-new-virtual-machine-instances), following the "trybot" instructions.
-    "builder:gpu_manual_try_win7_nvidia_rel".

 1. Create a CL in the Chromium workspace which does the following.
 Here's an [example CL](https://chromium-review.googlesource.com/1044767).